smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 ```
 docker run -it -p 4000:4000 -v $(pwd):/srv/jekyll jekyll/jekyll:$JEKYLL_VERSION jekyll serve
 ```
 We have added the `-it` command to run it interactively and the `-p` command to forward port 4000 on the container to port 4000 on the host.
 Navigate to [http://localhost:4000](http://localhost:4000) to see the website.
-The directory should now have a new file `_site` in addition to the source files which are left untouched.
+The directory should now have a new directory `_site` in addition to the source files which are left untouched.

 ```sh
 _site